DOI-ONRR/doi-extractives-data/_how-it-works/disbursements.md

 A portion of revenue generated from offshore leases within three miles of a given state's shoreline is shared with that state.
 This three-mile region is called the {{ "8(g)" | term }} zone.

 Most offshore revenue comes from oil and gas production in the Gulf of Mexico.
 The [Gulf of Mexico Energy Security Act (GOMESA)]({{site.baseurl}}/how-it-works/gomesa/) of 2006 requires a portion of that revenue be shared with four states that border the Gulf of Mexico: Alabama, Louisiana, Mississippi, and Texas.

-### Native American disbursements

-ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to tribes, nations, and individuals.
-[Learn more about natural resources on Native American land]({{site.baseurl}}/how-it-works/#tribal-overview).

 ## Revenue and disbursement totals